 Additionally, the bill stipulates that all hearings must comply with the Kansas administrative procedure act and be completed within 30 days unless a continuance is requested by the utility.
 The commission is prohibited from issuing permits for lines with costs recovered through a regional organization unless it confirms that the bidding process was fair and that the lowest reasonable bid was selected.
-The commission's decision will consider the benefits to consumers both in Kansas and beyond, as well as economic development in the state.
-The bill also repeals the existing K.S.A.
+The commission's decision will consider the benefits to both Kansas consumers and those outside the state, as well as economic development benefits within Kansas.
+The bill also repeals the previous versions of K.S.A.
 66-1,178 and K.S.A.
-66-1,180, indicating a significant overhaul of the regulatory framework governing electric transmission line construction.
+66-1,180.

 As introduced: 66-1